SOBotics/Belisarius/README.md

 Edit summaries are run through the following filters:

  - BlacklistedWords; certain words are used within the edit summaries.
-The bot holds a seperate file for question edit summaries and answer edit summaries.
+The bot holds a separate file for question edit summaries and answer edit summaries.
 Both hold a list of keywords to watch out
- - OffensiveWord; the bot checks for offensive language used with the edit summary.
+ - OffensiveWord; the bot checks for offensive language used within the edit summary.
 This is done via a separate regex file

 ## Accounts